-The eligibility of persons to register to vote in the Town is defined in Chapter V - "Registration, Nomination, Election" of the Berwyn Heights Town Charter.
-U.S. citizens who are at least 18 years of age at the time of the election and have resided within the Corporate Limits of the Town of Berwyn Heights for thirty (30) days prior to a Town election are eligible to register to become a qualified voter in the Town.
-A voter who is duly registered to vote through Prince George's County, Maryland, the State of Maryland or the Town's supplemental voter list, at an address within the Town, is a qualified voter eligible to vote in a Town election.
+The eligibility of voters is defined in Chapter V - "Registration, Nomination, Election" of the Berwyn Heights Town Charter.
+U.S. citizens who are at least 18 years of age at the time of the election, have resided within the Corporate Limits of the Town of Berwyn Heights for thirty (30) days prior to a Town election, and are duly registered to vote in Prince George's County, Maryland are eligible to vote in a Town election.

-Residents of the Town, who maintain a domicile in another state, but otherwise qualify to register in the Town may utilize a supplemental registration with the Town of Berwyn Heights to vote solely in the municipal election.
+Residents of the Town, who maintain a domicile in another state, may utilize a supplemental registration with the Town of Berwyn Heights to vote solely in the municipal election.
 Supplemental registration shall occur during normal office hours, Monday - Friday, 8:30 a.m. - 5:00 p.m. until 30 days prior to the election date and on the last Monday in March between 7:00 - 10:00 p.m.

 Section 5.
-Appointment and Duties of Board of Supervisors of Elections
+Appointment and Duties of Board of Election Supervisors

-- A. APPOINTMENT: The Board exercises general supervision of the Town elections in accordance with Section 502.5 of the Berwyn Heights Town Charter.
+The Board of Election Supervisors exercises general supervision of the Town elections in accordance with Section 502 of the Berwyn Heights Town Charter.
 An invitation to serve on the Board is published in the Berwyn Heights Bulletin or other suitable means of public outreach in December and January prior to election day.
-A proposed Board is approved, and a Chief Judge appointed, by the Town Council at the first worksession in February and the Board and Chief Judge are sworn-in by the Mayor at the February Town meeting. - B. DUTIES: It shall be the duty of the Board to: become familiar with State laws, Town ordinances and the Election Procedures Manual that guide the electoral process by attending relevant training at the State, County or municipal level; review supplemental voter registration lists and absentee voter lists; prepare the polling station and supervise the election; and tally the votes and report the election results to the sitting Mayor. - C. COMPENSATION: Board members shall receive daily compensation as authorized by the State of Maryland Minimum Compensation requirements for local election boards, including compensation for those who attend elective, relevant training.
-The Chief Judge shall receive
+A proposed Board is approved, and a Chief Judge appointed, by the Town Council at the first worksession in February and the Board and Chief Judge are sworn-in by the Mayor at the February Town meeting.

+It shall be the duty of the Board to: become familiar with State laws, Town ordinances and the Election Procedures Manual that guide the electoral process by attending relevant training at the State, County or municipal level; review supplemental voter registration lists and absentee voter lists; prepare the polling station and supervise the election; and tally the votes and report the election results to the sitting Mayor.